gabays/grobid/README.md

 ## Credits

-GROBID dictionaries is developped by Mohamed Khemakhem ([GitHub](https://github.com/MedKhem)).
+GROBID dictionaries is developed by Mohamed Khemakhem ([GitHub](https://github.com/MedKhem)).

-More info on GROBID technoligies can be found [here](https://grobid.readthedocs.io).
+More info on GROBID technologies can be found [here](https://grobid.readthedocs.io).

 Research on catalogues and training is carried by Simon Gabay.